Linaro/lava/doc/v2/writing-tests.rst

 The simplest way to use this with real data is to use a custom script which runs ``lava-test-case`` with the relevant arguments.

-.. note:: Each time a choice of unit is passed to lava-test-case, this
-	  will **overwrite** the choice of unit for all test cases with the same name.
-All previous test results will be changed to use the new ``units`` string.
-To counteract this, you can set the units manually on the test result details page.
-Setting this unit manually will raise a warning, since this will affect all the other test results in the system.

-FIXME: This is a mess, both in terms of documentation and implementation?!?

 .. _best_practices: